daattali/beautiful-jekyll/play.md

 ## Computing

 - **Home server** - I am proud of my home server.
-I built it myself and run the following services: wallabag, owncloud, bittorrent, ZeroNet, IPFS, and Tor node.
+I built it myself and run the following services: wallabag, nextcloud, bittorrent, ZeroNet, IPFS, and Tor node.
 - **[Mobile library](https://github.com/PirateBox-Dev/PirateBox-Mesh)** - I converted a Raspberry Pi into an awesome mobile filesharing mesh network.
+- **Personal Assistant** - I also converted a Raspberry Pi into a fully open-source digital assistant, similar to an Amazon Echo.